Glassiness and Lack of Equipartition in Random Lasers: the common roots of Ergodicity Breaking in Disordered and Non-linear Systems: Discussion

-Further on, thanks to this feature and to the properties of the model adopted, we were able to show unprecedented evidence of a deep connection between lack of equipartition - typical of ergodicity breaking in non-disordered systems with non-linear interactions~\cite{Fermi55,Livi85,Chaos05} - and the breaking of ergodicity as described within the paradigm of replica-symmetry-breaking~\cite{Mezard87}.
-The mode-locked 4-phasor model is the first example of a system where ergodicity breaking manifest itself at the same time as a breaking of the symmetries between replicas and as a lack of equipartition.
-This important result suggest a possible way to overcome the intrinsic difficulty usually encountered in the measure of $q$, which is not a single-experiment observable.
+The mode-locked $4$-phasor model is the first example of a system where ergodicity breaking manifest itself at the same time as a breaking of the symmetries between replicas and as a lack of equipartition. \newcolor{We stress that the possibility to reveal this new phenomenon is due to the following two salient features of the model: the $\mO(N)$ dilution of the non-linear couplings with respect to the corresponding mean-field model of the p-spin class, induced by the Frequency Matching Conditionand, and the local unboundedness of the light-modes amplitudes.
+While the rule for the dilution of couplings is specific of random lasers, it is dilution itself which allowed us to see equipartition breaking.
+The model of random laser presented here it is thus, in our opinion, only a specific instance of a broader class of systems characterized by the concomitance of equipartition and replica symmetry breaking: we expect a similar phenomenon to take place for all p-spin models on inhomogeneous networks and with locally unbounded variables.} This important result suggest a possible way to overcome the intrinsic difficulty usually encountered in the measure of $q$, which is not a single-experiment observable.
 The standard protocol is that one needs to compare the results of several experiments done on the same sample or of several numerical simulations with the same realization of quenched disorder to obtain a measure $P(q)$.
-Using the jergon of disordered systems one needs more {\it replicas} of the same system.
-As we showed, when the occurrence of a non-trivial $P(q)$ is simultaneous with the loss of spectral equipartition, one can simply take advantage of latter to detect the ergodicity breaking glass transition.\\ \\
+Using the jergon of disordered systems one needs more replicas of the same system.
+As we have shown, the occurrence of a non-trivial $P(q)$ is simultaneous with the loss of spectral equipartition, and one can, thus, simply take advantage of latter to detect the ergodicity breaking glass transition.

+In conclusion, as weird as it can sound, the results presented in this work reinforce the notion that light in random media really looks like a glassy system and offers, among all physical systems, a good benchmark to test the existence and the hidden nature of a glass transition and its connection to nonlinearity.